 Plain old outdoor garden soil generally contains more nutrients than potting soil.
 It’s hopefully full of decayed plant matter rich in nutrients.
-Garden soils are also more likely to be naturally replenished with new nutrients as organic matter breaks down and become bioavailable.
+Garden soils are also more likely to be naturally replenished with new nutrients as the organic matter breaks down and becomes bioavailable.

 Garden soil is more of a bulk product.
-Garden soil can be bought in the same large size bags as potting soil, but is just too heavy to be sold in big bales.
+Garden soil can be bought in the same large-size bags as potting soil but is just too heavy to be sold in big bales.
 It’s also too inexpensive to be sold in small resealable packages.
-But, garden soil can be purchased by the truckload….no plastic wrap required!
+But garden soil can be purchased by the truckload….no plastic wrap is required!

 Just be sure to investigate the actual composition of the soil, either by reading the package or researching what the soil you’re buying is actually made of.

 Living organisms in garden soil vs. potting soil

 Garden soil is full of living organisms.
 Outdoor soil in the ground is home to bacteria, fungi, earthworms, bugs, and other living critters.
 The soil food web is a key part of outdoor soil health.
 Life in the soil should be happily encouraged outdoors.

 A new bag of high-quality potting soil is “sterile” and is void of living organisms.
 Most people aren’t keen on bringing creepy crawlies into their homes in garden soil, so the lifelessness of potting soil is a big benefit for indoor gardening.
 That said, some potting mixes intentionally add beneficial mycorrhizal fungi (yay!).

 Garden soil generally contains lots of seeds, some of which are viable and can germinate.
 This means weeds.
 Potting soil is meant to be sterile and completely free of weed seeds.
 Using potting soil means fewer weeds.